-Welcome to the first issue of Caspian Affairs!
+Welcome to the second issue of Caspian Affairs!

 We at the Caspian Policy Center hope that this publication will help acquaint you with the political,

 security, infrastructure, economic, and trade and commerce issues and opportunities of the countries of the

 Caspian Sea region – Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan,

 and Uzbekistan.
 These eight independent countries, once the center of the Silk Road immortalized by

 Marco Polo and others, are the land bridge between China and Europe and today are prime real estate

 for Beijing’s Belt and Road Initiative.
 At the same time, Russia considers them as part of its “privileged

 sphere of influence,” and Iran hovers directly to the south.
 Despite the major international competition

 in the region, each of these former Soviet republics, independent now for only 27 years, seeks to balance